rometaidla/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. An appropriate model architecture has been employed

 My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64.
 All convolutional layers use RELU activation functions to introduce linearity.

+4 fully connected layers is used with 2 dropout layers to avoid overfitting.

 #### 2. Attempts to reduce overfitting in the model